tjamcas/DJ4E-ClassNotes/4-UsingJavaScriptJQueryJSON/UsingJavaScriptJQueryJSON_Week1_Notes.md

 #### JavaScript Overview and History

--	Java Script is in the syntax family of Java
+-	JavaScript is in the syntax family of Java
     -	It uses semicolons to end statements and left and right curly braces to start and end code blocks
 -	Despite its name, Java Script has more in common with C programming language than with Java
 -	JavaScript runs in the client browser and manipulates the Document Object Model